 Apple Inc. Supporting Local Communities

 - ‘Global Volunteer Program’ was launched in 2011 to encourage employees to volunteer in local communities.
-Since its launch more than USD 78 billion was donated to charities and non-profits around the world.
+Since its launch more than USD 78 million was donated to charities and non-profits around the world.

 - The program has been revised in March 2015 to grant employees the right to choose the projects in their local communities they would like to contribute.